bluejeans/android-client-sdk/README.md

 With BlueJeans Android Client SDK, participants can join video conference meetings where they receive individual video streams from each of the video participants in the meeting.
 This provides an enhanced remote video quality experience with the resolution, fps of individual streams better as compared to a single composited stream in an earlier hybrid model.

 ## Features :
-- Audio and Video Permission handling
+- Audio, Video and Bluetooth Permission handling
 - Join, End Meeting
 - Self Video
 - Remote Audio, Remote Video states
 - Content receive
 - Audio and Video self mute
 - Orientation handling
 - Video device enumeration, Selection